-Health status may be filtered (i.e., excluded from being included in the Response Data field regardless of the Health Status Changed flag) by NVMe Controller type (i.e., PCI Function, SR-IOV PF, and SR-IOV VF) and by fields in the Controller Health Data Structure.
-NVMe Controller type filtering is selected by the Include PCI Functions, Include SR-IOV PFs, and Include SR-IOV VFs fields in NVMe Management Dword 0.
-When one of these bits is set, Controllers corresponding to that type of PCI Function are excluded.
+The Controller Health Data Structures that are returned by Controller Health Status Poll may be filtered (i.e., excluded from being included in the Response Data field regardless of the state of the Controller Health Status Changed Flags) by Controller type (i.e., non SR-IOV PCI Function, SR-IOV PF, and SR-IOV VF).
+Controller type filtering is controlled by the Include PCI Functions, Include SR-IOV PFs, and Include SR-IOV VFs fields in NVMe Management Dword 0.
+When one of these bits is set, Controller Health Data Structures for Controllers corresponding to that type of PCI Function are included in the Response Data field; else, the Controller Health Data Structure for that Controller is excluded from the Response Data field.